greenishlemon/minecraft-datapacks-and-resourcepacks/README.md

+# beware, things on here are probably outdated
+ive stopped putting stuff on github because im lazy and dont feel like it

+## anyways...

 # greenishlemon's minecraft stuff
 mc stuff I made

 I put them here because I keep losing them on my computer\
 here they are safe and sound